rainymoon911/shibboleth-for-edx/README.md

 shibboleth for edx
 ======

-provide SSO service for openedx,gitlab,online docker and other platforms used in OS courses on openedx

 introduction
 =======
+provide SSO service and access control for openedx,gitlab,online docker and other platforms used in OS courses on openedx

+configure the idp  for Username/Password Authentication with ldap and then install sp on openedx ,gitlab ,online docker platforms

 version
 =======